andybarron/rusty-rogue/README.md

 To run the game: `cargo run`

-To test the new refactored version: `cargo run -- --new` (warning: super incomplete)
+To test the new Piston-powered version: `cargo run -- --new` (warning: super incomplete)

 To run the dungeon generation test: `cargo run -- --test-gen`